How to Measure/Check Gauge for Amigurumi

 Do not fasten off.

 Lay your ruler across the circle to measure the diameter.
+Measurement should be taken from the centre of the stitch.
 The diameter for this particular circle measures to be 2 inches.

 Each one of my newer patterns will specify how much the measurement should be for that specific yarn/pattern.
 In this case, I’m using Paintbox Yarns Cotton Aran with a 3.5mm crochet hook and my gauge is 2-inches across the 5-Round Circle.
 This is how it will read in a pattern: